shrinerb/shrine/doc/design.md

 core classes.
 Each `Shrine` subclass has its own subclass of each of the core classes (`Shrine::UploadedFile`, `Shrine::Attacher`, and `Shrine::Attachment`), which makes it possible to have different `Shrine` subclasses with differently customized attachment logic.
-See [Creating a New Plugin] guide and [The plugin system of Sequel and Roda] article for more details on the design of Shrine's plugin system.
+See [Creating a New Plugin] guide and the [Plugin system of Sequel and Roda] article for more details on the design of Shrine's plugin system.